 LATE BREAKING NEWS Last updated

-All local supervisors should have received the required information for administrating the exam (passwords etc.)
+All local supervisors should have received the results of the exam.

 |Individual registration on exam day||html,|